davidrhoden/davidrhoden-basic-netlify/timeline/innuendos-played-nightingales.md

 ---
 title: The Innuendos played Nightingale's.
 date: 1999-06-11T11:00:00.000Z
-summary: A gig with a couple of favorite NYC bands
+summary: The Innuendos played a gig with a couple of favorite NYC bands.
-excerpt: A gig with a couple of favorite NYC bands
+excerpt: The Innuendos played a gig with a couple of favorite NYC bands.
 category: rock
-image: timeline/chimpcard.jpg
+image: timeline/innuendos-chimpcard.jpg
 tags:
   - post
   - rock